jnb666/nimxla/README.md

 - [nimxla/train](https://jnb666.github.io/nimxla/htdocs/train.html): Contains functions for training batches of data and calculating the accuracy of the predictions.

+- [nimxla/plots](https://jnb666.github.io/nimxla/htdocs/plots.html): Provides a web server to serve plots using plotly.
+The `nimxla_plot` binary calls this to run a server in the background.

 The submodules under nimxla are exported by the main package.
 Other internal functions and bindings to the XLA C++ library are under the nimxla/private directory.
 The C wrapper code here is based on the Rust bindings from [xla-rs](https://github.com/LaurentMazare/xla-rs).

 ## Memory management